 2010.
 Size noun constructions as collocationally constrained constructions: lexical and grammaticalized uses.
 English Language and Linguistics 14:1 ► pp. 83 ff.

 Brems, Lieselotte & Kristin Davidse

 2010.
 The Grammaticalisation of Nominal Type Noun Constructions withkind/sort of: Chronology and Paths of Change.
 English Studies 91:2 ► pp. 180 ff.

 2023.
 From a bit of processed cheese to a bit of a car accident and a little bit of “oh really” — The journey of Australian English a bit (of).
 Journal of Pragmatics 209 ► pp. 15 ff.

 Börjars, Kersti, Nigel Vincent & George Walkden

-This list is based on CrossRef data as of 29 august 2021.
+This list is based on CrossRef data as of 22 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.